 Hull or Gatineau is a quieter area with plenty of open space for kids to run about without getting lost in a crowd.
 When you want to go sightseeing, it is just a quick trip across one of several bridges spanning the Ottawa River, right into the city center.

 |💖 Best Area for first-timers:||Downtown Ottawa|

 |💎 Best luxury hotel:||Fairmont Chateau Laurier Gold Experience|

 |💰 Best budget hotel:||Alt Hotel Ottawa|

-- Where to Stay in Ottawa: 8 Best Areas to Stay in Ottawa
+- 8 Best Areas to Stay in Ottawa for tourists

-- Downtown Ottawa, where to stay in Ottawa for first-time tourists
+- Downtown, where to stay in Ottawa for first-timers

 - Sparks Street, where to stay in Ottawa for sightseeing